Anisoptera costata

 Anisoptera costata is an endangered species of plant in the family Dipterocarpaceae.
 The specific epithet costata means "ribbed", referring to the prominent venation of the leaf blade.
 A huge emergent tree up to 65 m high, it is found in evergreen and semi-evergreen lowland tropical seasonal forests of Indo-Burma and in mixed dipterocarp forests of Malesia.

 Distribution and habitat

 Anisoptera costata is native to Bangladesh, Borneo, Sumatra, Java, Cambodia, Laos, Peninsular Malaysia, Myanmar, the Philippines, Thailand, and Vietnam.
 Its habitat is in forest types including dipterocarp and evergreen, to elevations of 700 m.
 In Laos, the tree grows along rivers.

 Benefit

-The Anisoptera costata, and Dalvergia cochinchinesis are six-year-old native species for the forest plantation strategy to increase biomass, forest ecosystems, timber supply, and socio-economic.
+Both Anisoptera costata and Dalbergia cochinchinensis are six-year-old native species for the forest plantation strategy to increase biomass, forest ecosystems, timber supply, and socio-economic.
 It is important to environmental, and biodiversity purpose with improving soil condition in the forest.